ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 1. Remove the mapping of the Center and Machine  (if already mapped to a Center of another zone)
 1. Assign a machine to the new zone (In case of accidently assigning the wrong zone, Zonal Admin will contact with the Zonal admin of newly assigned zone to get the Machine re-assigned to the old zone)

-For more information about updating machine, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#25-list-of-machines---createreadupdatedelete-
+For more details, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#25-list-of-machines---createreadupdatedelete-

 #### 5.2.4 Activate/Deactivate/Decommission Machine